eclipsesrl/udesly-docs/docs/shopify-shop-items.md

 > shop=carts-count

-## List Collections Page Elements

-These element can be used only in List collections page.
-This page must have the following attribute on the body:

-> page=list-collections

-These elements must be set on a Collection List wrapper and can be paginated.
-Limit will be set on **Shopify --> Customize Theme.** Collection list wrapper must have this attribute:

-> shop=collections

-This is the list of all collections of your shop.

-Inside Collection item you can use the following attributes:

-#### Description

-On Text elements:

-> item=description

-#### Title

-On Text or Link:

-> item=title

-#### Products Count

-On Text elements:

-> item=products-count

-#### Featured Image

-On Div, Link or img elements:

-> item=featured-image

-To handle featured image settings, there are several optional attributes you can use.

-> dimension={dimension}

-> scale={scale}

-> format={format}

-> crop={crop}

 ## Shop Page elements

 Elements below can be added only in page set as Collection page.
 This page automatically get the following attribute on the body: